 TikZ/PGFplots etx

-The original flavour, pstricks/TikZ, is based on postscript and has compatibility problems with modern toolchains.
+The original flavour, pstricks/TikZ, is based on PostScript and has compatibility problems with modern toolchains.
 Modern projects seem to prefer the more compatible (less powerful?)
 PGF/TikZ.

 latexdraw is a Java pstricks GUI.
 Might be good, but I couldn’t install it.